How to Add and Delete Users on Debian 9

 This tutorial explains how to add and remove users on Debian 9.

-You’ll need to be logged in as a user with sudo access to be able to add and delete users on your Debian system.
+You’ll need to be logged in as root or user with sudo access to be able to add and delete users on your Debian system.

 How To Add User in Debian